Julius Evola: Third Reich

 Finding Italian fascism "too compromising" (in Goodrick-Clarke's words), Evola sought more recognition in Nazi Germany.
 He began lecturing there in 1934.
 He described Berlin's Herrenklub, associated with the Conservative Revolution aristocracy, as his "natural habitat".
 His considerable amount of time in Germany in 1937 and 1938 included a series of lectures to the German–Italian Society in 1938.
 Evola appreciated what he called Nazism's "attempt to create a kind of new political-military Order with precise qualifictions of race", and believed that the Nazis' brand of fascism had taken its traditionalist thinkers seriously.
 Evola thought far more highly of Adolf Hitler than Mussolini, although he had reservations about Hitler's völkisch nationalism.
 Evola wanted a spiritual unity between Italy and Germany and an Axis victory in Europe.
 (Martin A. Lee calls Evola an "Italian Nazi philosopher" in The Beast Reawakens.)

 Evola admired Heinrich Himmler, whom he knew personally.
 Evola took issue with Nazi populism and biological materialism.
-SS authorities initially rejected Evola's ideas as supranational and aristocratic though he was better received by members of the conservative revolutionary movement.
+SS authorities initially rejected Evola's ideas as supranational and aristocratic, though he was better received by members of the conservative revolutionary movement.
 The Nazi Ahnenerbe reported that many considered his ideas to be pure "fantasy" which ignored "historical facts".
-Himmler's Schutzstaffel ("SS") kept a dossier on Evola—dossier document AR-126 described his plans for a "Roman-Germanic Imperium" as "utopian" and described him as a "reactionary Roman," whose goal was an "insurrection of the old aristocracy against the modern world."
+Himmler's Schutzstaffel (SS) kept a dossier on Evola—dossier document AR-126 described his plans for a "Roman-Germanic Imperium" as "utopian" and described him as a "reactionary Roman," whose goal was an "insurrection of the old aristocracy against the modern world."
 The document recommended that the SS "stop his effectiveness in Germany" and provide him with no support, particularly because of his desire to create a "secret international order".

 Despite this opposition, Evola was able to establish political connections with pan-Europeanist elements inside the Reich Security Main Office.
 He subsequently ascended to the inner circles of Nazism as the influence of pan-European advocates overtook that of Völkisch proponents, due to military contingencies.
 Evola wrote the article Reich and Imperium as Elements in the New European Order for the Nazi-backed journal European Review.
 He spent World War II working for the Sicherheitsdienst.
-The Sicherheitsdienst bureau Amt VII, a Reich Security Main Office research library, helped Evola acquire arcane occult and Masonic texts.
+The Sicherheitsdienst bureau Amt VII, a Reich Security Main Office research library, supplied Evola with arcane occult and Masonic texts.